Petretooo/project/README.md

 ### Iterations

-1. Iteration 1 - Created the Candice Cock organization, project repository and uploaded CVs and motivation letters
+1. Iteration 1 - Created the Candice Cock organization, project repository and uploaded CVs and motivational letters